-In 2023, the Border Violence Monitoring Network continued to provided scrutiny to EU legislation, and become a key and leading grassroots voice on the EU's New Pact on Migration and Asylum.
-Across the year, BVMN published policy briefings on the four key files from the pact; including the Screening Regulation, the Asylum Procedures Regulation (APR), the Regulation on Asylum and Migration Management (RAMM), and the Crisis Proposal.
+The EU advocacy team continues to provide scrutiny to EU legislation, being a key and leading grassroots voice on the EU's New Pact on Migration and Asylum.
+Throughout the year, the EU advocacy team published policy briefings on the four key files from the pact; including the Screening Regulation, the Asylum Procedures Regulation (APR), the Regulation on Asylum and Migration Management (RAMM), and the Crisis Proposal.